bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 When [dispatched](https://dom.spec.whatwg.org/#concept-event-dispatch) in a [tree](https://dom.spec.whatwg.org/#concept-tree), invoking this method prevents event from reaching any objects other than the current object.

-[Event/stopImmediatePropagation](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopImmediatePropagation "The stopImmediatePropagation() method of the Event interface prevents other listeners of the same event from being called.")
+[Event/stopImmediatePropagation](https://developer.mozilla.org/en-US/docs/Web/API/Event/stopImmediatePropagation 'The stopImmediatePropagation() method of the Event interface prevents other listeners of the same event from being called.')

 In all current engines.